Eine Ärztin berät die Patientin, bei der Lipödem Behandlung. Es wird aufgeklärt über Lipödem Symptome und wie man sie behandelt.

 Lipedema treatment: modern therapies and techniques

-Do you suffer from painful, swollen legs and feel that no diet or exercise is making any difference?
-Then lipedema could be the cause of your symptoms.
-Without the right lipedema treatment, this fat distribution disorder can progress over time and lead to further complications such as lymphedema.
+Do you suffer from painful, swollen legs and have the feeling that no amount of diet and exercise will make any difference?
+Then lipoedema could be the cause of your symptoms.
+Without the right lipoedema treatment, the fat distribution disorder can progress over time and lead to further complications such as lymphoedema.

 As the world’s leading clinic for the diagnosis and treatment of lipedema, we would like to provide you with comprehensive information about the options available for treating lipedema.